Cobb County weather forecast for Saturday August 13

 Tuesday Night

-A chance of showers and thunderstorms before 2am, then a slight chance of showers.
-Mostly cloudy, with a low around 67.
-Chance of precipitation is 30%.
+A 20 percent chance of showers and thunderstorms before 2 a.m.
+Partly cloudy, with a low around 66.

 Wednesday